-Over the bridge, 4 Pines in Manly runs tours of the brewery every weekday and you can sample the full range at the brewpub upstairs.
-They also have a truckbar in Brookvale, where you’ll find a great selection of breweries, including Nomad Brewing Co, 7th Day Brewing Co and Dad and Dave’s Brewing Co.
+Over the bridge on Sydney’s North shore, 4 Pines in Manly offers a glimpse into the intricacies of brewing when you visit.
+Otherwise, sample the full range at the brewpub upstairs.
+The establishment also manages a ‘truckbar’ in Brookvale, where you’ll find a great selection of brews on tap from some of Australia’s top makers, including Nomad Brewing Co, 7th Day Brewery, Bucketty’s Brewing Co and Dad & Dave’s Brewing.

-Head over to the city’s oldest neighbourhood for Sydney’s oldest pub brewery, the Lord Nelson Brewery Hotel, which brews 100% natural beer with no added sugars, preservatives or additives.
-Nearby, the Endeavour Tap Rooms has a small brewery on-site and eight rotating taps.
+Head to the city’s oldest neighbourhood, The Rocks, for Sydney’s oldest pub, the Lord Nelson Brewery, which concocts 100 per cent natural beer with no added sugars, preservatives or additives.
+And it has kept up that tradition for a quarter of a century.
+Nearby, the Endeavour Tap Rooms has a petite but powerful brewery on-site, and a roster of rotating beers on tap.

-If you’d prefer to just drop in for a drink, many of the city’s pubs and bars have a good selection of craft on tap or in bottles.
-Try the Keg & Brew in Surry Hills, Harts Pub in The Rocks, Bitter Phew and the Local Taphouse in Darlinghurst, or the Noble Hops in Redfern.
+If you’d prefer to just drop in for a drink, many of Sydney’s pubs and bars have a good selection of craft beer on tap or in bottles.
+Try the Keg & Brew in Surry Hills, with more than 30 beers on tap; Harts Pub in The Rocks, championing Indie beer for decades; Bitter Phew and The Taphouse in Darlinghurst; or The Noble Hops in Redfern.